 6. Run .reg to add changes to the registry

 If you don’t want to use Command Prompt, and you don’t want to change registry manually, you can use this .reg file to change registry for you.
 Just open the archive, extract the .reg file, double click it, and it will make changes to the registry automatically.

 Fix – Windows 10 doesn’t recognize CD ROM

 1. Uninstall additional ATA / ATAPI controllers

 Sometimes Windows 10 doesn’t recognize CD ROM due to additional ATA / ATAPI controllers that are installed in Device Manager.
-We’re not sure why this happens, but only solution is to uninstall these additional controllers from Device Manager.
+We’re not sure why this happens, but the only solution is to uninstall these additional controllers from Device Manager.
 To do that, follow these steps: